Share the load program

 In 1956 the Chittenango Fire Department purchased and provided an ambulance service for the area.
 The department totally funded this operation including the cost of the vehicles.
 The oxygen service saved many lives and was donated by the Chittenango Rotary.
 The first PCR on record was dated 3/20/56.
 This service was provided until 1989 when the Town of Sullivan contracted to a paid service to provide coverage for the area.
 For a short time the department provided the backup ambulance and when it was time to replace the ambulance it was decided to just provide medical personnel transport to the scene in our squad to assist when needed.

 For many years it was believed that the firemen was an all male organization until around the late 1970's when we had our first female firefighter join.
 Today we have many more female firefighters that help protect our citizens and they are a very important part of this organization.
 Today the Chittenango Fire Department is one of three departments that make up the Town of Sullivan Fire District.
-The Chittenango Fire Department owns the building that the department occupies and the Town of Sullivan owns the apparatus and equipment.
+The Chittenango Fire Company owns the building that the department occupies and the Town of Sullivan owns the apparatus and equipment.
 We currently have 42 members that are active and many more reserve and inactive life members.

 Over the last 175 years there have been many changes in equipment, training and tactics, although the goal of protecting the residents remains the same.